hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 ### Site Admin

 [Site admins](../admin/admin-access.html) are responsible for application-level configuration of Terraform Enterprise.
-Via the admin interface they will be able to manage all users, workspaces and organizations and will have access to all data stored within Terraform Enterprise.
-Site admins are also responsible for configuring SAML and will be the only users still able to access Terraform Enterprise via username/password once SAML is configured.
+They can manage all users, workspaces, and organizations through the admin interface and have access to all data stored within Terraform Enterprise.
+Site admins are also responsible for configuring SAML and are the only users that can access Terraform Enterprise with a username and password once SAML is configured.

 Due to the extensive capabilities granted to this role, the site admin role should be restricted to a small number of users within your organization.